YoannDeb/AlgoInvest/README.md

 All solutions within the constraint have been tested.

+### Complexity:
 I = max investment
 n = number of shares
 complexity : O(2^n)

 ## optimized:
+### Principle:

-Adapting backpack problem with shares.
+Adapting knapsack problem with shares.
 Capacity is investment limit.
 Weight is price of an action.
 Value is ROI (Return on Investment).

 All fiduciary values are converted in cents to avoid floats.

-First a matrix is initialized at 0 everywhere, of size : length of the dataset X  max investment (in cents).
+First a matrix is initialized at 0 everywhere, of size : length of the dataset * max investment (in cents).

 For every share, for each investment size, is found if the share alone will first fit in the size, if so, if it's ROI is better than the previous solution without it.